euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 Coronal holes
 ~~~~~~~~~~~~~

+Coronal holes are regions of effectively open magnetic field which exhibit very
+low levels of emission in EUV and X-ray wavelengths.
+Figures :ref:`ch20110201a`,
-Figures :ref:`ch20110201a`, :ref:`ch20110201b` and :ref:`ch20110214` show
+:ref:`ch20110201b` and :ref:`ch20110214` show temperature maps for coronal
-temperature maps for coronal holes.
-Note that these figures are shown with
+holes.
+Note that these figures are shown with different colour scales to each
-different colour scales to each other and to figures :ref:`qs20110128`,
+other and to figures :ref:`qs20110128`, :ref:`qs20110208` and :ref:`qs20110221`.
-:ref:`qs20110208` and :ref:`qs20110221`.
-In Figures :ref:`ch20110201b` and
+In Figures :ref:`ch20110201b` and :ref:`ch20110214` the solar limb (the edge of
-:ref:`ch20110214` the solar limb is marked with a blck line.
-Figure
+the disk of the Sun) is marked with a blck line.
+Figure :ref:`limbtemps` shows
-:ref:`limbtemps` shows the temperatures along the vertical line shown in Figure
+the temperatures along the vertical line shown in Figure :ref:`ch20110214`.
+The
-:ref:`ch20110214`.
-The coronal holes shown in figures :ref:`ch20110201a` and
+coronal holes shown in figures :ref:`ch20110201a` and :ref:`ch20110201b`
-:ref:`ch20110201b` (henceforth coronal holes 1 and 2), were observed at
+(henceforth coronal holes 1 and 2), were observed at 2011-02-01 00:00 in the
-2011-02-01 00:00 in the northern and southern hemispheres respectively, and the
+northern and southern hemispheres respectively, and the one in figure
-one in figure :ref:`ch20110214` (coronal hole 3) was observed at 2011-02-14
+:ref:`ch20110214` (coronal hole 3) was observed at 2011-02-14 00:00.
+The
-00:00.
-The minimum, mean and maximum temperatures found for the regions mapped
+minimum, mean and maximum temperatures found for the regions mapped were:
-were: log(T) = 5.6, 6.03 and 6.52 for coronal hole 1; log(T) = 5.6, 6.02 and
+log(T) = 5.6, 6.03 and 6.52 for coronal hole 1; log(T) = 5.6, 6.02 and 6.32 for
-6.32 for coronal hole 2; and log(T) = 5.6, 6.02 and 6.37 for coronal hole 3.
+coronal hole 2; and log(T) = 5.6, 6.02 and 6.37 for coronal hole 3.
+The
-The somewhat higher maximum temperature for coronal hole 1 appears to be due to
+somewhat higher maximum temperature for coronal hole 1 appears to be due to
 hotter material above the solar limb over the quiet sun regions.
 Such
 unavoidable contamination of the coronal hole data by other non-coronal hole
 structures along the line of sight can, in principle, be reduced using